-- 1. Nursing faculty member will determine if a student's action or behavior constitutes an unsatisfactory clinical performance.
-Examples of such actions/behaviors include, but are not limited to, violations of Professional Standards and Safe Clinical Practice Standards, such as medication errors and violations of patient safety.
-If the action/behavior is questionable the faculty may consult with the teaching team. - 2.
-A Special Progress Report may be given as a warning at the discretion of the faculty for violations of Professional Standards and Safe Clinical Practice Standards.
-The course coordinator will be notified of the warning with a copy placed in the students file. - 3.
+- Nursing faculty members will determine if a student's action or behavior constitutes an unsatisfactory clinical performance.
+Examples of such actions/behaviors include, but are not limited to, violations of Professional Standards and Safe Clinical Practice Standards, such as medication errors or violations of patient safety.
+If the action/ behavior is questionable the faculty may consult with the teaching team. - A Special Progress Report (SPR) will be given as a warning at the discretion of the faculty for violations of Professional Standards and Safe Clinical Practice Standards.
+The course coordinator will be notified of the warning with a copy placed in the student's file. - 3.
 Each unsatisfactory clinical performance requires the completion of a SPR.
 A Special Progress Report (SPR) will be completed by the nursing faculty member within two business days of becoming aware of the violation and schedule a time to meet with the student.
 The course coordinator will be notified of the unsatisfactory clinical day with a copy in the student's file. - 4.
-Any student earning a clinical warning or clinical unsatisfactory is required to complete a "Medication Event Report" form for medication errors/events or a "Problem Solving Report Form" for any other behavior/event.
-The student must have the form completed and presented to the course clinical faculty member prior to returning to the clinical site.
-Failure to submit the Report Form prior to starting the next clinical experience will prohibit the student from attending clinical.
-Any hours missed due to failure to complete the form will count towards the student's allowable absences. - 5.
-A meeting with the student and the nurse faculty member to discuss the unsatisfactory clinical performance will be conducted prior to the next scheduled clinical day when possible.
+A meeting with the student and the nurse faculty member to discuss the unsatisfactory clinical performance will be conducted prior to the next scheduled clinical day when possible. - 5.
+The nurse faculty member will provide the Admission, Progression, and Graduation (APG) Committee, the course coordinator, and the student with a copy of the SPR.
+An additional copy of the SPR will be placed in the student file in the Nursing Department.

-- 6. The nurse faculty member will provide the Admission, Progression, and Graduation (APG) Committee, the course coordinator, and the student with a copy of the SPR.
-An additional copy of the SPR will be placed in the student's file in the Nursing Department. - 7.
-The nursing faculty member will document the meeting with the student regarding the unsatisfactory clinical performance on the advising form in the student's record kept on file in the Nursing department. - 8.
+- 6. The nursing faculty member will document the meeting with the student regarding the unsatisfactory clinical performance on the advising form in the student's record kept on file in the Nursing department. - 7.
 The student will be referred to the APG committee for an additional meeting to discuss clinical performance if: - a. the student has received 2 clinical unsatisfactory performances for the same or similar actions/behaviors - b. the action/behavior was egregious - c. the student's unsatisfactory actions/behaviors have continued from a previous semester - d.
-The nursing faculty member deems referral appropriate. - 9.
+The nursing faculty member deems referral appropriate. - 8.
 A student who receives a third unsatisfactory clinical day in the course will receive a course failure and will not be permitted to return to the clinical area.
-The student will need to repeat the entire course and earn a grade of "C" or better in order to successfully progress in the nursing program. - 10.
+The student will need to repeat the entire course, if eligible, and earn a grade of "C" or betterin order to successfully progress in the nursing program. - 9.
 Students in the Nursing Program at WVU at Parkersburg are held accountable to uphold the Professional Standards and Safe Clinical Practice Standards.
 The student has the right to appeal an unsatisfactory clinical day.
 The student will first appeal to their clinical instructor.
-If the student is not satisfied, the second step is to appeal the grievance to the Director of Nursing or the Chairperson of the Nursing and Health Sciences Division.
+If the student is not satisfied, the second step is to appeal the grievance to the Director of Nursing or the Chairperson of the Health Sciences Division.
 It is recommended that the student continue to attend classroom, campus laboratories and simulation during the appeal process.
 Referral to the Admission, Progression, and Graduation Committee may occur at any time, at the discretion of the faculty, for any action on the part of the student that is unethical, illegal, dishonest, or poses imminent danger to the safety of a patient, health care member or a visitor.
-The APG Committee may recommend to the division chair disciplinary action, including but not limited to, course failure, and/or dismissal from the Nursing Program. - 11.
+The APG Committee may recommend to the division chair disciplinary action, including but not limited to, course failure, and/or dismissal from the Nursing Program. - 10.
 The APG Committee reserves the right to recommend dismissal of a student from the Nursing program if individual or aggregate actions/behaviors violate(s) Professional Standards or Safe Clinical Practice Standards.